Profile of a Hacker

-SI: What other guidance do you have for anyone interested in building their hacking skills?
+SI: What other guidance would you give to people interested in building their hacking skills?

-*SI Note: There are lots of great security blogs out there.
+*SI Note: There are lots of great security learning tools and blogs out there.
 We’re clearly biased and recommend starting with ours: Security Innovation Blog

 You can subscribe to our monthly blog updates at the top of this page.